| |

 early (1900-1950's) photographs of Barrington, Dover,

-Durham, Farmington, and Rochester NH
+Durham, Farmington, and Rochester NHBarrington:

 Photograph - Frank